 The above listed grades qualify the student for placement directly into WP 1010.
-Applicants who do not qualify for WP 1010 but who otherwise show academic promise may be admitted conditionally (see section "The Admissions Process" and placed in the English for Academic Purposes Program (see section "Academic Writing").
+Applicants who do not qualify for WP 1010 but who otherwise show academic promise are required to follow the English for Academic Purposes Program (see section "Academic Writing").